munkhdorj-m/2025-11th-Web-Exercise-19/README.md

 ### Requirements
 1. The user can enter a city name in a text input field.
 2. After searching, the page must display information shown in video.
 3. Below the current weather, display a row of 5 mini-cards representing the forecast for the next 5 days.
-Each mini-card must show.
 4. Change the background color of the entire page depending on the current temperature.